Shotgunning: Technique

 To shotgun a beverage, a small hole is punched in the side of the can, close to the bottom.
-In order to prevent the liquid from spilling out while the cut is made, the can is held horizontally and the hole is made in the resulting air pocket.
+In order to prevent the liquid from spilling out while the cut is made, the can is held horizontally and the hole is made resulting in an air pocket.
 The hole can be made with any sharp object—typically a key, bottle opener, pen, knife, or tooth.
 The drinker then places their mouth over the hole while rotating the can straight up.
 When the can’s tab is pulled, the liquid will quickly drain through the hole into the drinker’s mouth.
 This occurs because the hole allows air to enter the can, balancing the internal pressure and enabling the liquid to flow rapidly without resistance from carbonation or a vacuum.